jmiao24/personal_website/content/photo.md

 ### IGSS2019 at CU Boulder
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/IGSS2019.jpg?raw=true)
-I have my first oral talk at [IGSS2019](https://cupc.colorado.edu/conferences/IGSS_2019/) in CU Boulder!
+I had my first oral talk at [IGSS2019](https://cupc.colorado.edu/conferences/IGSS_2019/) in CU Boulder!
 I met a lot of big names in the meeting.
 Some of them encouraged and praised me in person after my talk althought I thought my talk was imperfect.
 They are all nice people!

 ### AHSG2019 at Houston
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/ASHG2019.JPG?raw=true)
-I present a poster at [ASHG20219](https://www.ashg.org/meetings/) in Houston.
+I presented a poster at [ASHG20219](https://www.ashg.org/meetings/) in Houston.
 It is called genetics disney by my advisor.
 It is also fun but with different atomphere compared to IGSS.
 By the way, I became a Margarita lover in Houston. :)

 ### First Snow in Madison
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/Snow_Madison.JPG?raw=true)